MaelAbgrall/HardwareforAI/README.md

 ![](./images/hdd.jpg)

 - If you have a little bit more money you can buy a SSD, but it's around 3 times / 4 times more expensive than a HDD.
 Your training time will be faster however since you will load nearly instantly your dataset from storage.
+You still need to know that SSD has limited lifetime that is calculated in regard of the number of write.
+So to optimise the lifetime of an SSD, try to download only once your dataset, and avoid to modify it too often (for example changing the size of training/validation folder, and moving 20GB of images each time)

 ![](./images/ssd.jpeg)

-- M2 / NVME: This storage is even faster.
-However, depending of the motherboard, it will eat up your pcie lanes, so not really a good choice.
-Spend your money on more useful hardware.
+- M2 / NVME: This storage is even faster: instead of relying on SATA (data cables for SSD and HDD) they use pcie lanes.
+This mean very fast read/write, however, depending of the motherboard, it will eat cpu or chipset lanes (those lanes usually used for SATA 3), so not really a good choice depending of your motherboard.
+If you have ton of pcie lanes, this is still an improvement over SSD.

 ![](./images/m2.jpg)